Physician Associate by Menlo Park

 Next Steps:

-If you would like to talk ahead of sending us your CV, please give us a call on 0113 350 1308.
+If you would like to talk, please give us a call on 0113 350 1308.
 Please note, any contact is in the strictest confidence and we will not send your details to any practice without your expressed consent to do so.

-Is this role almost right for you, but not quite ticking all the boxes?
-If so, we have hundreds of other roles available and can also work proactively to find you your perfect post.

-For the past two years running, we have been voted as Recruitment Company of the Year at the General Practice Awards, and we were Highly Commended in the Best Public Sector Agency at the Recruiter Awards, so in dealing with us you'll be in safe hands!
+We have been voted as the 2021 Most Outstanding Primary Care Recruitment Company, at the Global Excellence Awards.
+We are also Recruitment Agency of the Year at the General Practice Awards, and finalists for the HealthInvestor Awards, so in dealing with us you'll be in safe hands!

 For every placement we make, Menlo Park plants two trees!
 We plant one on your behalf and the other on the surgery's behalf.
 By planting two trees we offset 0.6 tonnes of CO2, the equivalent of driving 1,466 miles in a standard car.
 We want to contribute towards helping save the planet!